Skip to Main Content

 Limitations and Exclusions

-Prior Authorization (PA) is not required to get emergency services.
-However, you must get a PA to see a provider who is not in our network.
+Prior Authorization is not required to get emergency services.
+However, you must get a Prior Authorization to see a provider who is not in our network.
 You will have to pay for the care if you do not.